wendigojaeger/ZigGBA/README.md

 Join the community on Matrix https://matrix.to/#/+ziggba:matrix.org

 ## Build
-This project assume current Zig master (0.5.0+b5ac079f8).
-For now, you need llvm-objcopy in your PATH.
+This project assume current Zig master (0.5.0+7cc25a5fb).

 To build, simply use Zig's integrated build system
 ```Shell